tyrostone/tyrostone.github.io/_posts/2019-04-01-devops-career-growth-survey-results-here.md

 | DevOps Engineer             | Python, Ansible, Go |
 | Software Engineer/Developer | AWS, Terraform      |

-_Side note: I love how ambitious DevOps Engineers are, wanting to learn two programming languages in one year!_

-It's clear that the tool to learn in 2019 is Kubernetes. _Everyone_ wants to learn Kubernetes.
+It's clear that the tool to learn in 2019 is Kubernetes.

 That said, it's not just tools that respondents are interested in learning.
 They are also interested in concepts.
 The concepts that interest them the most are: